-If you’re working from home, chances are, you’ve experienced the pain of having no internet connection.
+If you’re working from home in 2023, chances are, you’ve experienced the rising tide of internet outages.
 You’ve gone from device to device determining that there is no internet connection, but it still says you have WiFi.
 It’s baffling, but there are a few reasons this can be happening.
 Let’s walk through how to fix “no internet connection” problems with your network.

 Step One: Confirm Whether Your Internet Provider Is Down

 If all your devices get no internet connection, yet your WiFi indicator is still on, the most obvious answer is that your internet provider has an outage.
 Before you start rebooting and shuffling wires around, it’s always a good idea to check this first.
 Turn on the cellular data to your phone, and look up your internet provider’s customer-facing website or social media pages to see if an outage is listed in your area.
-If you’re not finding the answer you need here, independent websites like Down Detector aggregate outage data.
+If you’re not finding the answer you need here, independent websites like Down Detector, or the Thousand Eyes Outages Map, aggregate outage data.
 Of course, you can always call your internet provider, to confirm whether there is no internet connection in your area due to a problem with their service.

 Step Two: Do a Reboot on Your Modem and/or Router